- Who Can Submit?

 Attribution and Usage Policies

 The article may be reproduced without the authors’ permission, in part or in its entirety, provided it is distributed and made available to the reader for free, without service charges or any other fee, provided that the author(s) must be credited for their work.
 Users may not access, download, or copy articles for commercial purposes (including, without limitation, displaying or linking to such article for a fee or in connection with other services offered for a fee).

 While Walden University receives an exclusive license to the published article, the following uses are always permitted to the author of such article and do not require further permission from Walden University provided the author does not alter the format or content of the articles, including the copyright notification:

 Authors seeking an exception, or who have questions about use, should contact the contact the editors.

 General Terms and Conditions of Use

-The failure of ScholarWorks to exercise or enforce any right or provision in the policies or the Submission Agreement does not constitute a waiver of such right or provision.
-If any term of the Submission Agreement or these policies is found to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties' intentions as reflected in the provision, and the other provisions of the Submission Agreement and these policies remain in full force and effect.
-These policies and the Submission Agreement constitute the entire agreement between Walden University Publishing and the Author(s) regarding submission of the Article.
+The failure of Walden University to exercise or enforce any right or provision in the policies or the Submission Agreement does not constitute a waiver of such right or provision.
+If any term of the Submission Agreement or these policies is found to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties' intentions as reflected in the provision, and the other provisions of the Submission Agreement, and that these policies remain in full force and effect.
+These policies and the Submission Agreement constitute the entire agreement between Walden University and the author(s) regarding submission of the article.